iamjazzar/rosetta/README.md

 ```

 #### 5. Cheers!
 Yes!
 You did it.
-Your application supports now every locale supported by android.
+Your application now supports all Android supported locales.

 ## Extra features